mlhpdx/SimplestLoadBalancer/Readme.md

 ## Registration and De-registration Packet Formats

 The admin packet formats are very simple as of version 2.0.
 In the simplest single-SLB use case a registration packet from a backend may consist of nothing more than two magic bytes (`0x11` `0x11`).
-Optionally, the packets can come from a different source (e.g. a management server) and incude four  bytes to specify the ipv4 address of a backend.
+Optionally, the packets can come from a different source (e.g. a management server) and incude four or eight bytes to specify the ipv4 or ipv6, respectively, address of a backend.
 In either case, two additional optional bytes for traffic "weight" relative to other backends, and for the "group" to assign to the backend may be appended (more about groups below).
 In ASCII art:

 ```
-0x11 0x11 [X X X X] [X] [X]
+0x11 0x11 [X ...
+X] [X] [X]
            ^         ^   ^
            |         |   |
            |         |  one byte for group id
            |         |
            |        one byte for weight
            |
-          four bytes for ip to add
+          four or eight bytes for ip to add (ipv4 or ipv6 respectively)
 ```

 To immeadiately remove a target send a packet with `0x86` as the first byte instead of `0x11` (if sent from a management server, append the IP of the backend to remove):

 ```
-0x86 0x11 [X X X X]
+0x86 0x11 [X ...
+X]
            ^
            |
-          four bytes for ip to remove
+          four or eight bytes for ip to remove (ipv4 or ipv6 respectively)
 ```

 ## Backend Weights